Description

 MCC Methodology

 This indicator measures public expenditure on health as a percent of gross domestic product (GDP).
-MCC relies on the World Health Organization (WHO) for data on public health expenditure.
-The WHO estimates domestic general government health expenditure (GGHE-D) — the sum of current outlays by government entities to purchase health care services and goods — in million national currency units (million NCU) and in current prices.
+MCC relies on the World Bank for data on public health expenditure.
+The indicator estimates domestic general government health expenditure (GGHE-D) — the sum of current outlays by government entities to purchase health care services and goods — in million national currency units (million NCU) and in current prices.
 GDP data are primarily drawn from the United Nations National Accounts statistics.